upthebuzzard/upthebuzzard.github.io/_predicting_the_present/2020-04-20-48hrflashfiction2020-everything-becomes-connected.md

 <br><br>
 The processing facility was loud, annoyingly rather than painfully, as the sound echoed in the high hangar.
 Lots of space to expand into.

-Once they had their visitor passes from the welcome desk, the introductions took place in an office in the small, temporary-looking, upper level overlooking the floor,.
+Once they had their visitor passes from the welcome desk, the introductions took place in an office in the small, temporary-looking, upper level overlooking the floor.

 “I am Pat, Patrick Sears, Customer Relations for Core.
 Thank you for all coming.
 I hope you find it educational and inspirational.
 This is a glimpse of our near future.
 One that we will all be part of in experiencing and, importantly, shaping.